 The associate dean for undergraduate education administers the part-time lecturer budget; monitors course enrollment and makes sure that resources are used efficiently; maintains communication with department chairs on various issues; handles student complaints beyond the departmental level; as well as overseeing relevant aspects of research centers and institutes.
-The
+The associate dean for undergraduate education also oversees undergraduate research, experiential learning, and new program development.

-Dr. Siegel earned her Ph.D. from the University of Pennsylvania and is a professor of criminal justice.
+Dr. Schiavo earned his Ph.D. from the Rutgers Graduate School as is a teaching professor of music.